 LEDs did not light up

-Arduino ran out of RAM
+Arduino ran out of RAM and one of the LED strip’s circuit was broken.

 Reading from the resistor ladder is inconsistent